rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 Currently, SQL Server is one of the most popular and widely used relational database management systems because of its advanced internal structure and great reliability.
-Many organizations have opted for SQL Server databases in order to maintain and save critical business data.
+Many organizations have opted for SQL Server databases to maintain and save critical business data.

-Companies expect database administrators (DBAs) to continuously improve database performance, maintenance and security.
+Companies expect database administrators (DBAs) to improve database performance, maintenance, and security continuously.
 When a database is corrupted and data is inaccessible, you might suspect a variety of causes such as hardware corruption, disk issues, a virus attack, or operating system (OS) failures.
 Repairing corrupted databases is not an easy task until you know the best technique.

-This post discusses some causes of database corruption, helps you to identify page corruption, explores the Database Consistency Checker (DBCC) CHECKDB command, and demonstrates advance restore and repair techniques.
+This post discusses some causes of database corruption, helps you to identify page corruption, explores the Database Consistency Checker (DBCC) CHECKDB command, and demonstrates advanced restore and repair techniques.

 ### Database corruption